nagasudhirpulla/GoogleMapsAPIExamples/README.md

 ---implement fast rendering

----implement the enter button action action for the text fields
+---implement the enter button action action for the text fields ---done

----extract the rendered image from the canvas using the latlong values canverted to pixels (fromLatLngToContainerPixel) and paste the captured image in the panned or zoomed canvas for temporary user convenience
+---extract the rendered image from the canvas using the latlong values canverted to pixels (fromLatLngToContainerPixel) and paste the captured image in the panned or zoomed canvas for temporary user convenience ---done

 ---calculate the number of pixels per latitude or longitude by using the fromLatLngToContainerPixel function on any two latlong coordinates like LanLng(0,0) and LanLng(1,1)

 ---add a scroll to top button that appears if page scrolled down